Harkness Roses: History

 Jack Harkness (1918-1994) was the grandson of the original co-founder John Harkness.
 He established the first rose hybridization program at the company in 1962, developing vigorous, healthy roses by hybridizing from wild rose species.
 Early successes were with hybrid teas, and then later with floribundas.
 In the 1970s he began breeding with Rosa persica, an unusual rose species with simple leaves.
 During his career, Harkness developed many successful rose cultivars, including 'Alexander', 'Mountbatten' and 'Amber Queen'.
 He is best known for his floribundas and hybrid tea roses.

 Robert Harkness, son of Jack Harkness (1951-2012), bred more than seventy rose varieties during his career.
 Among his best known varieties are: Rosa 'Belmonte' and 'Princess of Wales'.
 Philip Harkness, Jack's son and Robert's brother continues today as co-owner of Harkness Roses.

+Today Harkness Roses is run by Philip Harkness (Chairman) and David White (Managing Director) alongside their small team of horticulturists.
+Philip, David and their team have recently released a number of extremely popular new cultivars including ‘The Captain Tom’ rose, the ‘John Ystumllyn Rose’, ‘The Duke of Edinburgh Rose’ and ‘The Queen Elizabeth II Rose’ as well as winning a Gold Medal at Chelsea Flower Show in 2021.

 Poet, Ted Hughes, worked at the nursery during the summer of 1955: "The job is following round the expert as he grafts expensive rose-buds onto common bushes, and doing all the trimming and tying-up-with-raffia—a back-breaking job apparently, but outside, and with roses, and with good employers."